SSC Tuatara: World record attempts

 On January 17, 2021, the Tuatara achieved a speed of 279.7 mph during its northbound run and 286.1 mph during its southbound with a two-way average of 282.9 mph over the course of 2.3 mi at Space Florida's Launch and Landing Facility.
 American dentist and entrepreneur Larry Caplin, owner of the car, piloted it during the run, which was verified with multiple satellite tracking systems from Racelogic, Life Racing, Garmin, and IMRA.

-In April 2021 while traveling back to Florida to reattempt the speed record, the Tuatara was damaged after its trailer flipped over in high winds in Utah.
+In April 2021 while traveling back to Florida to reattempt the speed record, the Tuatara was damaged after its trailer flipped over due to high winds in Utah.

 On May 14, 2022, Larry Caplin’s Tuatara reached a one-way speed of 295 mph over the course of 2.3 mi at Space Florida's Launch and Landing Facility.
 This was verified by two Racelogic VBOX GNSS and a Life Racing GPS speed measurement systems, as well as a Racelogic technician on hand.